dmagliola/mytracks_kml_merger/README.md

       does weird shit like double the distance.
 1. On "Tracks & Markers", delete all the markers.
 They can all be selected and deleted at once.

+Alternatively, and especially if My Tracks is being stupid:
+- Go to "App info", and clear all Cache and Stored data
+- Import the merged tracks again
+- Settings:
+    - General: Turn off everything
+    - Track & Marker:
+        - Width of route: 6
+        - Auto save a route when stopped: Yes
+        - Photos shown: No
+        - Max speed should be less than: 60

 ## Manipulating the individual tracks to merge

 All of these are commands are run with `ruby merge.rb command [options]`, act on one single file specified with